Pivot Point Trading: Identifying Support and Resistance Levels with a Pivot Point Indicator

-The starting calculation for this pivot point formula is the arithmetic mean of the high (H), low (L) and close (C) from the previous period.
+The starting calculation for this pivot point formula is the arithmetic mean of the high (H), the low (L) and the close (C) from the previous period.
 We call this our base pivot point, P.

 We next derive two support and resistance levels from P. Let's call the difference between the high and low D, i.e. D = H - L

 - First support: S₁ = 2P - H

 - Second support: S₂ = P - D

 - First resistance: R₁ = 2P - L